 Captivated by its beauty, Rory and Melita took the greatest care in making as little impact on the environment as possible when building the resort—for example hiring scientists from abroad to advise on the best conservation methods.

 The Australians also recognized that their responsibility extends to local communities, thus the Song Saa resort has been involved in various development programs in the area.

 The waters around islands are declared a marine reserve and conservation is an important theme at the resort.
-The Life Centre provides information about the local environment and the efforts to preserve it, and organizes conservation tours—though the range of activities and excursions extend well beyond the eco experiences.
+The Life Centre provides information about the local environment and the efforts to preserve it and organizes conservation tours—through the range of activities and excursions extend well beyond the eco experiences.

 Proximity to nature goes well with Song Saa’s focus on relaxation and slowdown.
 The spa and gym are built in the dark, tranquil part of the larger island, along the water edge.
 Nearby, the footbridge leads to the smaller island: a haven of dense rainforest, available for walks and birdwatching.

-The twin isles of Koh Ouen and Koh Bong are locally called The Sweetharts—or Song Saa.
+The twin isles of Koh Ouen and Koh Bong are locally called The Sweethearts—or Song Saa.
 This name fits the hotel’s low-impact design and the tailored private experience.

 The resort’s design draws some inspiration from local architecture.
 Built from sustainable materials, they have a rough-hewn aesthetic, with recycled driftwood used to make furniture and tree trunks to support the stone slabs of washbasins.